copasi/basico/paper.md

 COmplex PAthway SImulator [`COPASI`; @hoops_2006; @bergmann_2017] is a widely used program for analyzing and generating systems biology models.
 Its graphic user interface (GUI) makes it a quick and easy to learn tool.
-Since its operation requires little knowledge about mathematical backgrounds, it is very attractive for biologists.
+Since its operation requires little knowledge about mathematical concepts, it is very attractive for biologists.
 It incorporates very powerful methods ranging from basic time series for both deterministic and stochastic simulations, parameter estimation with a broad range of implemented local and global optimization algorithms, to more complex tasks such as time scale separation analysis, and Lyapunov exponent calculations.
-SBML import and export are supported and allow a quick exchange of models with other modeling environments [@Hucka_2003; @keating_sbml_2020].
+Import and export of models encoded in the Systems Biology Markup Language (SBML) allows a quick exchange of models with other modeling environments [@Hucka_2003; @keating_sbml_2020].

 To further the powerful application range of COPASI, files prepared in the GUI can be scheduled in cluster environments.
 This is extremely helpful for running time